 Getting a business grant to start a laundromat

-The difference between grants and loans is that grants are free funds that you are not required to repay.
+The difference between grants and loan from money lender is that grants are free funds that you are not required to repay.
 If you apply for grants, you may be able to start a laundromat for free, though you will likely need more than one grant.
 The following are a few types of business grants you might be able to get to start your laundromat: